tjanczuk/edge/README.md

 ## How to: script T-SQL in a node.js application

 The edge-sql extension of edge.js allows for accessing MS SQL databases by scripting T-SQL inside the Node.js application.
 The edge-sql extension uses async ADO.NET SQL client to access MS SQL.
+This has been validated on Windows only.

-You need Windows, [node.js](http://nodejs.org) (any stable version 0.6.x or later), and [.NET 4.5](http://www.microsoft.com/en-us/download/details.aspx?id=30653).
+You need Windows, [node.js](http://nodejs.org), and [.NET 4.5](http://www.microsoft.com/en-us/download/details.aspx?id=30653).
 To run the sample code below you also need a connection string to the sample Northwind database that ships with MS SQL.

 ### Hello, world